Dadd0/AI_MedCare_282401/README.md

 **Data Filtering and Cleaning**

 In this phase we removed entries that had a `Physical Health`  score of 0 setting some specific conditions which take into account several hypotheses related to it, for example `Mental Health`, `How do you Feel`, `Do you Exercise`and others.
 Those indicators suggest the impossibility of having perfect health in the presence of certain conditions like walking difficulty, poor or fair self-reported health, no exercise, extreme BMI values, and others.
-We also eliminated edge-cases like extreme sleeping hours and extremely high or low BMI values.
-This operation resulted in a removal of 100.000 data
+This operation resulted in a removal of around 100.000 data.

 **Multivariate and Univariate Analysis**